Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

 The constitution provides for freedoms of speech and of the press, but the government enforces those rights somewhat selectively.
-Defamation remains a criminal offense, punishable by up to three years in prison.
+Despite the prime minister’s commitment to repeal the criminal defamation law by May 2013, defamation remained a criminal offense at year’s end, punishable by up to three years in prison.
 Cases are occasionally brought against journalists, and politicians often file libel suits against opposing party members.
-In February 2012, a court ruled in favor of opposition Antigua Labour Party (ALP) leader Lester Bird in a defamation case against Prime Minister Baldwin Spencer and Crusader Radio, owned by the ruling United Progressive Party (UPP), for statements Spencer made during a 2008 campaign rally that were aired by the station.
+In June, a court ruled in favor of opposition lawmaker Asot Michael in his defamation case against Caribarena Printing and Publishing, which operates the online news portal Caribarena.com.
+The court had yet to determine the damages to be paid by the company and its owner, Ofer Shaked, who had left the country and offered no defense.
+Shaked claimed that he and his family had received threats after the website began reporting on a corruption scandal and Michael’s alleged involvement.
+Separately, in February 2012, a court had ruled in favor of opposition Antigua Labour Party (ALP) leader Lester Bird in a defamation case against Prime Minister Baldwin Spencer and Crusader Radio, owned by the ruling United Progressive Party (UPP), for statements Spencer made during a 2008 campaign rally that were aired by the station.
 The judge awarded EC$75,000 (US$28,000) in damages to Bird, and declared that radio stations would be held responsible for defamatory comments made during live broadcasts without a time delay.
-In August, a controversial song to be played during the annual Carnival, which some claimed celebrated violence against women, led to calls for the establishment of a broadcast commission to monitor the country’s airwaves.
-The proposal received government support, but a commission had yet to be created by year’s end.

-The 2004 Freedom of Information Act grants citizens the right to access official government documents and established a commissioner to oversee compliance, though Antiguans have complained of difficulties in obtaining information.
+The 2004 Freedom of Information Act grants citizens the right to access official government documents and established a commissioner to oversee compliance, though Antiguans have complained of difficulties in obtaining information in practice.
 In November 2012, local and regional media associations, along with Bird and a group of prominent attorneys in the country, condemned a clause in legislation governing the Citizens by Investment program that prohibits the media from publishing or disseminating information on the initiative, with potential fines of up to EC$10,000 (US$3,700).
 The program allows Antiguan passports to be issued to foreign investors.
+Parliament later clarified the language of the legislation, indicating that the clause was meant merely to prevent false information from circulating before the law was passed.

 The global financial crisis has negatively affected the country’s media.
 Due to an increase in the price of paper, the Observer daily raised its advertising rates in December 2010, but did not change its newsstand price.
 A number of businesses have since been unwilling to advertise with the Observer, and the company has suffered.
-Also in 2010, Antigua and Barbuda’s only other daily newspaper, Antigua Sun, was forced to close down because of financial constraints.
+Also in 2010, Antigua and Barbuda’s only other daily newspaper, Antigua Sun, was forced to close down for financial reasons.